• Territory management

 Quick answer

-• Research your market: Understand your ideal customer profile and market potential to set clear, measurable goals
+• Research first: Define your ideal customer profile to set clear, measurable goals

-• Prioritize opportunities: Focus on future opportunities rather than just past sales data
+• Prioritize potential: Chase future opportunities rather than relying solely on past sales data

 Growing a sales territory is challenging but a requirement for all sales reps, managers and marketing leaders.
 It is a data-backed strategic process rewarded with higher sales potential and revenues.